-Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+- When leaving the vehicle, always make sure the keyless ignition node is in the "OFF" mode, remove the Key Fob from the vehicle and lock the vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Leaving children in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the shift lever.

-Do not leave the key fob in or near the vehicle (or in a location accessible to children), and do not leave a vehicle equipped with Enter-N-GoTM ACC or RUN position.
+• Do not leave the Key Fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition of a vehicle equipped with Keyless Enter-N-GoTM ACC or RUN mode.
 A child could operate power windows, other controls, or move the vehicle.